musikele/musikele.github.io/_posts/2018-10-25-docker-cheatsheet.md

 description: A docker cheatsheet with stuff I learn on the job

 ---
-I usually forget everything if I don't use them that much.
-Here is a brief list of docker commands.
+I usually forget everything if I don't use it that much.
+Here is a brief list of docker commands learned on the go.

 ## Start a simple container